What we’re doing about diabetes

 - We have developed the Australian National Diabetes Strategy 2021-2030 to prioritise the national response to diabetes.

-- The implementation plan Diabetes in Australia: Focus on the Future outlines priority actions for the Australian National Diabetes Strategy.
+- A review and refresh of the implementation plan which outlines priority actions for the Australian National Diabetes Strategy is soon to be undertaken.

 - The National Diabetes Services Scheme (NDSS) provides subsidised products and support services to people with diabetes who register with the scheme.
 Diabetes Australia manages the NDSS through an agreement with us.
 NDSS Agents are appointed in each state and territory in Australia to provide NDSS services for both consumers and health professionals.

 - We provide funding to support several NDSS programs: